Azure/aks-engine/docs/topics/azure-api-throttling.md

 deployment.extensions "cluster-autoscaler" deleted
 ```

-Again, the above restart process assumes you're running the AKS Engine-provided cluster-autoscaler.
+Again, the above restart process assumes we're running the AKS Engine-provided cluster-autoscaler.
 Reloading a new cluster-autoscaler runtime using helm would require a different process, but the same idea.

 ## Verify cluster-autoscaler is running the desired, upgraded version

-Once the new cluster-autoscaler deployment has replicated a pod, and the new container image has been downloaded and run, you should be able to verify the new version:
+Once the new cluster-autoscaler deployment has replicated a pod, and the new container image has been downloaded and run, we should be able to verify the new version:

 ```
 azureuser@k8s-master-31453872-0:~$ for pod in $(kubectl get pods -n kube-system | grep cluster-autoscaler | awk '{print $1}'); do kubectl logs $pod -n kube-system | grep "1.15"; done